 SMU is actively developing a big-data ecosystem that includes virtual and augmented reality, and engages the disciplines across the campus, from physics to art, engineering to history, and business to education.

 The opportunity to pursue truly impactful research only enhances our ability to recruit and retain outstanding educators to the Hilltop.
-Moving SMU into the highest pinnacle of research universities is the next step in igniting the University’s future.
+We are focused on moving into the highest pinnacle of research universities as we ignite our future.

 SMU Faculty in the News